uphold/docs/_entities.md

 - **otp.transactions.send.enabled** - This will prompt the user to input an OTP token when creating a transaction to another user.
 - **otp.transactions.transfer.enabled** - This will prompt the user to input an OTP token when transacting between the user's own cards.
 - **otp.transactions.withdraw.crypto.enabled** - This will prompt the user to input an OTP token when withdrawing to the bitcoin network.
+- **otp.vmc.enabled** - This will prompt the user to input an OTP token when using VMCs.

 ### User Status
 We communicate a number of different user states through our API.
 At a high-level users can be in one of four states: